The Syntax Assistant is a development tool providing hints on 1C:Enterprise script syntax during code writing.

 For example, you can view only objects, events, and properties that are available in the thin client.

-You can specify the context directly from the Syntax Assistant window, or from Designer (on the Tools menu, click Options and then click Help).
+You can specify the content directly from the Syntax Assistant window, or from Designer (on the Tools menu, click Options and then click Help).

 Full-text search is available in the Syntax Assistant.
 The words that match the search string are highlighted.

-In the application module editor, a context menu command (mirrored by a hot key) opens the Syntax Assistant description of the word currently under cursor.
+In the application module editor, a context menu command (mirrored by a hotkey) opens the Syntax Assistant description of the word currently under the cursor.